rfsaldanha/tidyrates/README.md

 status](https://www.r-pkg.org/badges/version/tidyrates)](https://CRAN.R-project.org/package=tidyrates)
 <!-- badges: end -->

-The goal of tidyrates is to …
+The goal of tidyrates is to compute adjusted rates and other epidemiological indicators in a tidy way, wrapping functions from the `epitools` package.

 ## Installation